The Iditarod Sled Dog Race: An Overview

 The Iditarod Sled Dog Race is the world’s longest dogsledding race, extending over 1000 miles through some of the roughest and wildest country in Alaska.
 The first Iditarod race was held in 1973 to honor the long history and tradition of dog mushing in Alaska.
 Before trucks and planes, dog teams were used in Alaska to transport goods, deliver mail, and haul gold across Alaska.

-#2: Most Iditarod racing sled dogs are a conglomeration of Siberian and Alaska Husky breeds with ancestral roots in Asia.
+Amazing Iditarod fact number two: Most Iditarod racing sled dogs are a conglomeration of Siberian and Alaskan Husky breeds with ancestral roots in Asia.
 Scientists believe that Alaska’s first dogs traveled across the Bering Sea Land Bridge with their human companions thousands of years ago.
 Evidence of dog sled technology dates back 4,000 years in Alaska, when dogs were used to haul people and supplies across the frigid north.

 The Iditarod continues to build a worldwide fan base offline and online.
 Many Iditarod racers have Facebook fan pages and Youtube channels devoted to their dog mushing endeavors.

 Hopefully you’ve found these facts about the Iditarod interesting.
 If you’re interested in learning more, why not read our article on Alaska dogsledding.